brucemcpherson/bmGasFlexCache/dependencies.md

 # Google Apps Script Project: bmGasFlexCache
-This repo (bmGasFlexCache) was automatically updated on 9/20/2025, 10:34:46 AM by GasGit
+This repo (bmGasFlexCache) was automatically updated on 10/10/2025, 1:24:17 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")